LSanten/LSanten.github.io/_mms-md/METAPHORICAL-RELATIONSHIPS-OF-ORGS.md

 ![](media/cleanshot_2024-09-10-at-19-44-46@2x.png)

-## And visuals can help us understanding the interplay of heady concepts in living (complex) systems better
+## Visuals can help us understanding heady (complex) systems thinking concepts better
 Read more about this drawing at [MMSHealthAutopoiesis](MMSHealthAutopoiesis.md).
 ![](media/MMSHealthAutopoiesis-merge-05.png)

 ## Here is another way I use metaphors.
-Yet the roots are very real.
 The global north draws nutrients from the global south to grow things somewhere else.
 Read more about this visual at [ROOTS-OF-RENEWABLES](ROOTS-OF-RENEWABLES.md).
 This visual also relates to [Ethical Supply Chain Design](MMSEthicalSupplyChainViz.md).
 ![](media/roots-of-renewables.png)

 # How do all of these examples relate to other *marbles* I have on this site?